invertase/react-native-firebase/docs/messaging/usage/messaging-with-xmpp.md

 1. Send a message from a client device.
 2. Intercept using a custom XMPP server.
 3. Push the message to Firebase using firebase-admin
-4. Receive the message and ackowledge on other connected devices.
+4. Receive the message and acknowledge on other connected devices.

-## Why can't I send an send and receive messages?
+## Why can't I send and receive messages?

 A common instance involves an implementation similar to the following.